Rod LicensesYou require a rod licence in addition to your KDAA membership card or Guest Ticket

 - You must always carry your rod fishing licence when you’re fishing or you could be prosecuted and get a criminal record!

-- It is a criminal offence to fish without a rod licence and anglers who fish without a licence could be fined up to £2,500, so it really is worth the investment.
+- It is a criminal offence to fish without a rod licence and anglers who fish without a licence could be fined up to £2,500 and fishing tackle confiscated, so it really is worth the investment.

 All the money made from rod licence sales goes directly back into angling, which we will cover in more detail later in this guide.